Current as of: March 13, 2025 - 19:54

 Cycle from Chinon to Saumur

-We follow the Loire à Vélo to the village of Candes-Saint-Martin (where you can visit the magnificent 12th and 13th-century collegiate church) and the beautiful village of Montsoreau.
-We continue past troglodytic sites and vineyards before arriving in the historic town of Saumur.
+Today is the week’s longest cycling day as we follow the Loire à Vélo to the village of Candes-Saint-Martin (where you can visit the magnificent 12th and 13th-century collegiate church) and the beautiful village of Montsoreau.
+We have time to visit Fontevraud Abbey before cycling mostly uphill past troglodytic sites and vineyards before arriving in the historic town of Saumur.

 Ascent: 755ft (230m)